 Bladder outlet obstruction can be diagnosed using ultrasound, which can provide details about the urinary tract and the amount of amniotic fluid in the womb.
 Additional tools can help refine the diagnosis.
 They include:

-The Fetal Care Center of Cincinnati provides testing, a definitive diagnosis and a treatment plan, all within two to three days.
+The Fetal Care Center provides testing, a definitive diagnosis and a treatment plan, all within two to three days.
 After diagnostic tests have been completed, patients meet with members of our multidisciplinary team, which includes:

 Our specialists talk with the patient about what the test results mean, what treatment options might be available, and the baby’s immediate, short- and long-term prognosis.
 Referring physicians are welcome to participate via video teleconferencing.

-The Fetal Care Center of Cincinnati offers three fetal surgical options for patients who have received a diagnosis of bladder outlet obstruction.
+The Fetal Care Center offers three fetal surgical options for patients who have received a diagnosis of bladder outlet obstruction.
 They include fetal vesicoamniotic shunting, fetoscopic surgery to release the bladder outlet obstruction and open fetal vesicostomy.
 In addition, amnioport infusion may be offered as an adjunct therapy.

 Babies most likely to benefit from surgery are those who are at risk of kidney injury and impairment of lung development due to bladder obstruction, but have not yet experienced irreversible kidney damage.